-

 Recruitment

-Picture left to right: Brad Perkins, Sam Stevens, Police Chief Norma Hardy, Marissa Pifer, Chloe Prouty, and Justin Johnston.
+The founding members of B.R.A.T., pictured left to right: Bob Perkins, Sam Stevens, Police Chief Norma Hardy, Marissa Pifer, Chloe Prouty, and Justin Johnston.

 B.R.A.T.
 Unit